jamieqianhui/jamieqianhui.github.io/about.md

 <br>

 ## Contact Me
-I enjoy working on new challenges, learning new skills (currently learning basic French during my additional pockets of free time) as well as designing engaging and effective visualizations, so feel free to reach out to me via **[LinkedIn][Linkedin]** or email me at jamieqianhui@gmail.com for anything related to data analytics!
+I enjoy working on new challenges, learning new skills (currently learning basic French during my additional pockets of free time) as well as designing engaging and effective visualizations, so feel free to reach out to me via **[LinkedIn][Linkedin]** for anything related to data analytics!

 <br>
 <br>